 *It is important to keep roasting times under an hour to reduce nutrient depletion

-Read more about some of the nutritional benefits of beetroot:
+What are some of the health benefits of

 The pigment in beetroot provides important anti-oxidant and anti-inflammatory compounds.
 It is probably noticeable on our blog that we apply a high value to foods containing anti-inflammatory and antioxidant properties as inflammation and oxidation are involved in chronic disease processes such as heart disease and cancer.